jeongbeom98/Assignment-2-API-JSON-HTML-JavaScript/README.md

 To view the web application:

-1. Clone this repository to your local machine using `git clone [repository-url]`.
+1. Clone this repository to your local machine using `git clone [https://github.com/jeongbeom98/Assignment-2-API-JSON-HTML-JavaScript.git]`.
 2. Open the `index.html` file in a modern web browser.
 3. The US Population data should load and display automatically.